On this page

-The Countdown Widget can be used to show a countdown for a selected duration or until a specified date.
+Display a countdown for a selected duration or until a specified date on Layouts.

-Click on Countdown from the Widget toolbar and click to add or drag and drop
+Locate Countdown from the Widget toolbar and click to Add or Grab to drag and drop to a Region.

 On adding, configuration options are shown in the properties panel: